 At the base of it, bankruptcy is a federally regulated legal procedure that gives a person a fresh start.
 You can have your debts eliminated in exchange for surrendering some of your assets.

-Ottawa Bankruptcy law is covered by the Canadian Bankruptcy & Insolvency Act, which is legislation that is intended to give honest but unfortunate debtors a chance for a fresh start.
+Bankruptcy Trustee Ottawa law is covered by the Bankruptcy and Insolvency Act, which is legislation that is intended to give honest but unfortunate debtors a chance for a fresh start.
 If you are overwhelmed by debt bankruptcy in Ottawa, you have the right to use the laws available to you should you need a clean slate.

 In order to file for bankruptcy you must use a Licensed Insolvency Trustee (formerly known as a Bankruptcy Trustee).